 Mini Thai Tea Mochi

-These Thai tea mochi balls are everything I’ve ever wanted!
+These Thai tea mochi balls are everything I’ve ever wanted.
 For those who have never had the pleasure of sipping on the nectar that is Thai tea, it’s a strongly brewed and sweet ceylon tea stirred with condensed milk, evaporated milk, and occasionally half-and-half.
 Are they a super traditional representation of Thai cuisine?
 Of course not.
 Are they delicious?
-Yes!
-These chewy, yet creamy, mochis are an indulgent treat that also happen to be vegan.
+Absolutely.
 The coconut milk adds richness and the chewy mochi that envelop the ice cream are perfectly sticky and fun to pop into your mouth.
-Praise Trader Joe’s for these beautiful, ready-to-eat desserts that are also a really good bargain—one pack comes with 15 of these delicious, bite-sized sweets.
+They also happen to be vegan.
+These seem to be seasonal, so scout out your Trader Joe's freezer aisle for them.

 Spicy Thai Shrimp Fried Rice